swyaeta/A-basic-visual-novel/README.md

 A high school transfer girl arrives at Martin High looking for a fresh start.
 But between a bully who makes her life difficult and a mysterious friend whose intentions she can't quite figure out, settling in is harder than she expected.

-As she digs deeper into the school's secrets, she realizes that not everything — and everyone — is as they seem.
+As she digs deeper into the school's secrets, she realizes that not everything is not like it seems

 ## 🎮 Play Now